HUMAN-ELEPHANT COEXISTENCE IN THE SPOTLIGHT

 Learn more about Asian elephants and human-elephant interactions by reading articles, studying scientific papers, and watching videos, animations, and webinars about these intelligent creatures.

-Follow the work of various conservation organisations and researchers working on Asian elephants and coexistence strategies like corridors, early warning systems, compensation, and finding markets for damaged crops.
+Follow the work of various conservation organizations and researchers working on Asian elephants and coexistence strategies like corridors, early warning systems, compensation, and finding markets for damaged crops.

 celebrate ASIAN Elephants